olinox14/path-php/readme.md

     # On Windows
     docker run --rm -v "%cd%:/data" "phpdoc/phpdoc:3"

-If you're on linux, you could create an alias with :
+If you're on Linux, you could create an alias with :

     alias phpdoc="docker run --rm -v $(pwd):/data phpdoc/phpdoc:3"